AkshatAggarwal14/Competitive-Programming/Learning/Trie/README.md

 - A trie data structure can be used to implement a wide range of features that can't be implemented with a hash table.
 For example, Prefix-based searching can't be done with a hash table.
 - There are no collisions in a trie data structure which means a better worst-case time complexity than a hash table that is not implemented properly.
 - Hash functions are not used in a Trie data structure.
 - Searching of a string in a Trie data structure is done in $O(k)$ time complexity.
-Where k is the number of words in the query string.
+Where $k$ is the number of words in the query string.
 It may also take less than $O(k)$ time when the query string is not present in the trie.

 # Structure of Trie: